 Minnesota’s response to the opioid crisis includes a significant effort to increase access to medication-assisted treatment, reduce unmet treatment needs, and lower opioid overdose related deaths through the provision of prevention, treatment and recovery.

 State Opioid Response-funded (SOR) initiatives have been awarded to 27 counties, tribes, health care providers and community agencies to expand services, address disparities and increase the availability of life-saving medications.

 Medication Assisted Treatment (MAT) Expansion and Recovery Resources

 CHI St. Gabriel’s Family Medical Center offers training on evidence-based assessment and management of patients with opioid use disorders, thus spreading knowledge between rural clinics.

 Crown Medical Support Services Clinic

 Crown Medical Support Services, a culturally specific nonprofit community clinic in the inner city of Minneapolis, works to bridge the gap in healthcare disparities, particularly for individuals who are minorities and uninsured.
-The clinic offers office-based buprenorphine treatment and substance misuse counseling programs among other behavioral health services.
+The clinic offers office-based buprenorphine treatment and counseling programs designed to help those with a substance use disorder, among other behavioral health services.

 Broadway Family Medicine (University of Minnesota)